 Watch Margaret discuss corporate conservation on CCTV America:

-Since joining the Wildlife Habitat Council in 2005, Josiane has occupied various positions within the organization, as Biologist, Director of Field Programs and, currently, Senior Director, Conservation Strategy & Planning.
+Since joining the Wildlife Habitat Council in 2005, Josiane has occupied various positions within the organization, as Biologist, Director of Field Programs, Senior Director, Conservation Strategy & Planning, and, currently, Chief Operating Officer.
 Josiane focuses on the development of mechanisms and launch of industry strategies for corporations to embrace conservation as a tried and tested business value.
 With her team, she maintains a technical support system to translate this value into tailored contemporary conservation actions across the globe.

 Josiane specializes in natural resources management in the mining industry, linear infrastructure planning and remediation projects.
 She balances her passion for biodiversity with participation in industry committees and focus groups, including the Board of Director of the Right-of-Way Stewardship Council.
 While attending Université du Québec à Montréal, Josiane received a Bachelor of Science in Ecology.
 Prior to joining WHC, she dedicated close to a decade to the field of emergency management before joining the timber industry as a scientific consultant.

 As Chief Marketing Officer, Monica leads WHC’s branding, content and public relations efforts.
 This includes the development and activation of multi-channel marketing campaigns to promote WHC initiatives, services and products, including membership, WHC Consulting, Conservation Conference and Conservation Certification.

 Prior to joining WHC, Monica held senior level marketing positions at multi-national corporations, ACE Group (now Chubb) and AXA, as well as at non-profits including the American Lung Association and the National MS Society.

 She received her undergraduate degree from the University of Miami in Coral Gables, Florida.